How To Pull Off A Successful Winter Tent Event

 To simplify the whole process of ordering a tent and heater, we’ve put together three winter tent rental packages.
 These packages are sized for events ranging from 16 guests to 100.
 Each package includes the appropriately sized tent, sidewalls, weights for anchoring the tent and a heater.

 Our winter tent packages all use frame tents, since these do not require putting stakes in the ground to anchor them.
 If you prefer a pole tent (like the one shown in the photo on this page), be aware that if the site of your event is a parking lot or other paved surface we have to drill holes in the pavement to secure the anchors.
 These can be filled in with asphalt later on.
 However, if you don't have permission for us to drill into someone's parking lot, you'll have to opt for a frame tent.

-While pole tents offer a soaring ceiling height, a frame tent is most often chosen for a winter event due to the fact the location is usually a paved surface.
-If it snows the day before we set up the tent, it’s a lot easier to plow a paved surface than it is to shovel snow off a lawn or a field.
+While pole tents offer a soaring ceiling height, a frame tent is most often chosen for a winter event due to the fact the location is usually a paved surface and the owners don't want holes drilled in it in the middle of winter.
+Sure, we can set up a pole tent on grass, but if it snows the day before we set up the tent you'll be shoveling snow off the grass.
+It’s a lot easier to plow a paved surface than it is to shovel snow off a lawn or a field.

 The one drawback to a frame tent is that the metal support structure around the perimeter of the tent and overhead is visible.
 If you’re planning a fancy wedding, you might find it looks a bit too industrial.
 There are ways to camouflage this with layers of draped fabric.